marykdb/maryk/core/documentation/properties/references.md

 ## Example models

-This Person model has 2 top level fields (firstName, lastName) and a SubModel named Address
+This Person model has 2 top level fields (firstName, lastName) and an Embed named Address
 ```yaml
 name: Person
 properties: